Teddy Williams (tennis)

-Edward "Teddy" Lake Williams (1 July 1866 – 11 November 1911) was a British tennis player active in the late 19th and early 20th centuries.
+Edward Lake Williams (1 July 1866 – 11 November 1911) was a British tennis player active in the late 19th and early 20th centuries.
 He was a finalist in the men's doubles at the 1884 Wimbledon Championships partnering Ernest Wool Lewis where they lost to William Renshaw and Ernest Renshaw.
 In singles he was quarter finalist at the Northern Championships, and semi-finalist at the Princes Club Championships in 1883.
 From 1881 until 1908 he contested 13 career finals and won 6 titles in singles.

 Career

-Teddy was born Edward Lake Williams on 1 July 1866 in Bushey, Hertforshire, England.
+Teddy was born Edward Lake Williams on 1 July 1866 in Bushey, Hertfordshire, England.
 He played his first tournament at the London Athletic Club Open Tournament in 1881 when he lost in the second round.
 In 1882 he played 4 tournaments this year, he won his first title at the Agricultural Hall Tournament held at the Royal Agricultural Hall, Islington, Middlesex on indoor wood courts against Ernest de Sylly Hamilton Browne by 2 sets to 1.

 In 1883 at the Princes Club Championships held at Hans Place, Kensington he reached the semi-finals, before losing to Herbert Lawford in straight sets.
 He was then a finalist at the Exmouth LTC Tournament, but was defeated by Charles Walder Grinstead in straight sets.
-He then played at the Northern Championships, then considered the third most important tournament in the world according to the Daily Telegraph tennis correspondent A. Wallis Myers, where he progressed to the quarter final stage, before losing to John Hartley in five close sets.
+He then played at the Northern Championships, then considered the third most important tournament in the world according to the Daily Telegraph tennis correspondent A. Wallis Myers, where he progressed to the quarter-final stage, before losing to John Hartley in five close sets.
 He was also losing finalist at the Midland Counties Championships at Edgbaston losing to Grinstead again.
 In July he competed at the Wimbledon Championships, but he lost in round one in five sets to Charles Grinstead.
 His final tournament of 1883 was at the South of England Championships in Eastbourne, where after losing two previous finals to Charles Grinstead, he defeated him over 4 sets.